Sleep Myoclonus – Research & Treatments

 What Is Sleep Myoclonus?

 Myoclonus is a brief twitching of the muscles that occurs when you’re asleep, and can occur separately or in groups, as well as in a sequence or at random.
-Myoclonus may be a sign of other nervous system disorders including Parkinson’s disease, Alzheimer’s, multiple sclerosis and epilepsy.
+Sleep Myoclonus may be a sign of other nervous system disorders including Parkinson’s disease, Alzheimer’s, multiple sclerosis and epilepsy.
 Myoclonus is manifest by sudden jerks or contractions of the muscles, and also of the muscles uncontracting or relaxing after contraction.

 Sleep Disorders Related To Sleep Myoclonus

-Sleep myoclonus is a form of myoclonus which occurs during sleep, usually in the stage just before deep sleep.
+Sleep myoclonus is a form of Myoclonus which occurs during sleep, usually in the stage just before deep sleep.
 Also known as a hypnic jerk or hypnagogic jerk, Sleep myoclonus will rarely disturb the subject or bed partner to the point of waking and disrupting sleep, but may indicate the presence of sleep related findings or disorders such as restless legs syndrome and Periodic Leg Movement during Sleep (PLMS).

-What Are The Common Syptoms & Impacts
+What Are The Common Symptoms & Impacts

 A common form of myoclonus during wake is hiccups, which are quick contractions affecting the diaphragm.
 Myoclonus, especially sleep myoclonus in particular, are not harmful or life threatening, though some of the more complex forms of myoclonus may indicate the presence of other potential nervous system issues.